(left, bemused soul. If it looks like an alien, consider that our souls

 "We" are a Divine Spark housed in the body of an ape.
 That ape has a certain lifespan.
 When it ends, "we" disappear.
 But who's to say that's a bad thing?

-We measure everything in terms of our material dimension.
+We measure everything in terms of the material dimension.
 But the material dimension is holding us back.
-The collective obsession with money, sex and creature comforts enchains the soul.
-Perhaps death is liberation.
-Perhaps the real party is happening somewhere else and our "life" is a pale imitation of the real thing.
+The ape obsession with money, sex and creature comforts enchains the soul.
+Death perhaps is liberation.
+Perhaps the real party is happening elsewhere and our "life" is a preparation for the real thing.

 If we went to a popular restaurant, we wouldn't dream of keeping our table forever.
 We would enjoy our dinner and leave.
 This way someone else can do the same thing.

 The same applies to life.
 We take up space.
 We take up jobs, houses, food.
 We take up psychological space too.
-We demand respect, admiration, love.
+We demand respect, attention, love.
 Clap.
 Clap.
 Clap.

-We're always harping about equality.
-Aging and death are the only truly equal things in life.
-No matter how rich or poor, smart or stupid, we all age at the same rate and die.
+Aging and death are the only thing in life that is equal.
+No matter how rich or poor, smart or stupid, famous or obscure, we all age at the same rate!
+We all die.
 It's true some live longer, but the result is still the same.

 Death is nature's way of cleansing mankind and making a fresh start.